awsdocs/aws-private-ca-user-guide/doc_source/UsingTemplates.md

   Templates that extend their corresponding base template versions by allowing both API and CSR passthrough\.
 Extensions in the CSR used to issue the certificate are copied over to the issued certificate, and values in the `ApiPassthrough` parameter of the `IssueCertificate` action are also copied over \.
 In cases where the template definition, API passthrough values, and CSR passthrough extensions exhibit a conflict, the template definition has highest priority, followed by the API passthrough values, followed by the CSR passthrough extensions\.
 For more details about priority, see [Template order of operations](#template-order-of-operations)\.

-The tables below list all of the template types supported by ACM Private CA with links to their definitions\.
+The tables below list all of the template types supported by AWS Private CA with links to their definitions\.

 **Note**
 For information about template ARNs in GovCloud regions, see [AWS Certificate Manager Private Certificate Authority](https://docs.aws.amazon.com/govcloud-us/latest/UserGuide/using-govcloud-arns.html#using-govcloud-arn-syntax-acmpca) in the *AWS GovCloud \(US\) User Guide*\.